Shualdon/QupKake/README.md

 ## `xtb` Installation

-Optionally, `xtb` can be installed from [source](https://github.com/grimme-lab/xtb/releases/tag/v6.4.1), and the path to the executable can be set up:
+Due to bugs in the conda version of `xtb`, it should be installed from [source](https://github.com/grimme-lab/xtb/releases/tag/v6.4.1), and the path to the executable should be set up before running QupKake:
 ```bash
 export XTBPATH=/path/to/xtb/executable
 ```
-This be used even if `xtb` is installed using conda.
+Follow the [xtb documentation](https://xtb-docs.readthedocs.io/en/latest/setup.html#setting-up-xtb) for more information.

-The linux binaries of `xtb` come with the package and will be used by default if the neither the conda package or the `$XTB_PATH` environment variable are set up.
+The linux binaries of `xtb` come with the package and will be used by default if the neither the conda package or the `$XTBPATH` environment variable are set up.

 # Usage
 Qupkake can be used as a Python package or as a command line tool.
 This gives the user the flexibility to use the package in their own code or to use it as a stand-alone tool.